openstack-archive/senlin/doc/source/tutorial/policies.rst

 ~~~~~~~~~~~~~~~~~~

 To verify the deletion policy attached to the cluster ``mycluster``, you
-can try expanding the cluster followed by shrinking it:
+can try expanding the cluster, followed by shrinking it:

 .. code-block:: console